la2050/challenge/_2021/learn/diy-girls.md

   reported thinking about different ways to solve a problem to come up with the best solution.
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '11' Describe how Los Angeles County will be different if your work is successful.: >- Our vision for success is best illustrated by 4 girls from our first program at Telfair Elementary School in 2012.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '11' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '354' Describe how Los Angeles County will be different if your work is successful.: >- Our vision for success is best illustrated by 4 girls from our first program at Telfair Elementary School in 2012.
 Lori, April, Marisol, and Maritza all